stfnhmplr/homebridge-homee/README.md

 ### Device Limit
 Homekit cannot manage more than 100 devices per bridge.
 If you have together more than 100 devices and homeegrams, you have to filter some of them with a group.

-### Safeguard Mode
-In certain cases, this plugin may not be able to establish a connection to your homee during startup.
-This could happen if, for instance, your homee is not running during Homebridge startup or if your local network is down.
-As Homebridge will continue anyway, this usually results in all homee devices being removed from HomeKit, including all scenes and automation.
-By setting the optional 'safeGuard' option to true (default: false), you can prevent Homebridge from starting up whenever a connection to your homee cannot be established or when the number of homee devices is zero.

 ## Tested devices
 - Danfoss Living connect Thermostat
 - Devolo Door/Window Sensor